aclinnovator/aclinnovator.github.io/about.md

 Akiva is on the core team for [Openworm](openworm.org)'s [neuronal-analysis](http://github.com/openworm/neuronal-analysis) platform, a comprehensive toolkit for producing, analysing and comparing both simulated and recorded neuronal datasets.

+Akiva is currently studying the visual system of Drosophila in the Murthy Lab at Princeton.

 He'd love to talk.
 Connect via: